Master of Arts Development Economics and International Studies (MA DEIS)

 The “Master of Arts in Development Economics and International Studies” (MA DEIS) is an economics-centered program designed to enhance the knowledge and skills of students planning to work in or seek leadership responsibilities in public, non-profit, and private sector organizations for international cooperation and development.
 It is also aimed at students intending to work at the intersection between research and practice and at those pursuing an academic career in study-related subjects.

 It is a two-year (four-semester) program and includes rigorous training in analytical as well as qualitative and quantitative methods.
-In particular, with the increasing availability of data and the importance of evidence-based policy making, students learn how to do applied empirical work, with a special emphasis on impact evaluations (both experimental methods, such as randomized field experiments, and quasi-experimental methods).
-As part of this training, students will become acquainted with the statistical software Stata.
+In particular, with the increasing availability of micro data (e.g. household- or firm-level data) and the importance of evidence-based policy making, students learn how to do applied empirical work in (development) economics, with a special emphasis on impact evaluations.
+This includes both experimental methods, such as randomized field experiments, and quasi-experimental methods.
+The program hence provides students with the skills to understand much of the empirical literature in development economics.
+Also, and importantly, as part of this training, students will become acquainted with the statistical software Stata, with the aim to enable students to do their own empirical analyses.

 The ideal candidate has